N0tKris/lab2_Rapid_Prototyping/README.md

 ## Overview

-This repository contains a catalog management system used throughout **CSCI 2040U – Software Design and Analysis** for **multiple labs and exercises**.
+This repository contains a catalog management system used throughout **CSCI 2040U – Software Design and Analysis** as a **shared codebase for all labs**.

-The project began as a rapid prototype in **Lab 2**, and is extended, refactored, and reused in subsequent labs to demonstrate core software design concepts, including separation of concerns, modularity, client–server interaction, and incremental development.
+The repository provides a consistent project structure and tooling that is reused across multiple lab assignments.
+Each lab builds on the same foundation to illustrate software design concepts such as separation of concerns, client–server interaction, modularity, refactoring, and incremental development.

 The system consists of: